Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/tools/programming-tools.md

 Survey](https://insights.stackoverflow.com/survey/2019#technology) reports that
-Visual Studio Code (or VSCode) is the most popular development environment, you will exclusively use it to complete Python programming and technical writing projects in the field of discrete structures.
+Visual Studio Code (or VSCode) is the most popular development environment, you will exclusively use it to complete Python programming and technical writing projects in the field of web development.
 In addition to providing a wide variety of program analysis, debugging, linting, and testing tools, VSCode supports live share programming where two programmers can work together in the same development environment!
 VSCode also features an extremely popular and